RedHatInsights/insights-data-schemas/docs/internal-pipeline/parquet_thanos.md

 ## Description

-Parquet factory reads several metrics from Thanos in order to generate Parquet files.
-One data source is Thanos, especially the following two metrics:
+Parquet factory reads several metrics from Thanos in order to combine such metrics with messages consumed from Kafka topics and generate Parquet files.
+Especially the following two metrics are read:

 1. `id_version_ebs_account_internal:cluster_subscribed`
 1. `subscription_labels`